OUR SHADOWS AT NOON

 DIRECTOR/PRODUCER/SOUND

-Experimental Film, Written, Directed, and Soundscaped by Lucia Dwyer
+Experimental Film, Written, Directed, and Soundscape by Lucia Dwyer

-Our Shadows at Noon is a dialogue-free experimental film exploring themes of isolation, survival, and colonial oppression through an innovative fusion of sound and movement.
+Our Shadows at Noon is a dialogue-free experimental film exploring themes of isolation, survival, and colonial oppression through a fusion of sound and movement.
 Set on the haunting terrain of Spike Island, an island off the coast of Cobh, Co.Cork.
-The Island is a now attraction that was a 19th-century prison under British colonial rule.
+The Island is a now-attraction that was a 19th-century prison under British colonial rule.
 The film reconstructs the psychological landscape of its inmates using historical audio, abstract choreography, and haunting visuals.

-Developed in collaboration with actors Sorcha Crowley and Dorothee Karekezi, and shot by cinematographer Adam Barry Murphy, the film draws from Spike Island’s violent past.
-Field recordings from the site are reworked into an immersive soundscape that does more than reflect place, it tells the story of the island’s predecessors.
-Manipulated Foley become narrative instruments, crafting an acoustic world of confinement, fear, and resistance.
+Featuring actors Sorcha Crowley and Dorothee Karekezi, and shot by cinematographer Adam Barry-Murphy, the film draws from Spike Island’s violent past.
+Field recordings from the site are reworked into an immersive soundscape that reflects place and tells the story of the island’s predecessors.
+Manipulated Foley becomes narrative instruments.

-Movement within the film is partially choreographed and partially improvised, emerging from visual and conceptual practices such as Tomaso Binga’s word alphabet.
-Subtle gestures, glances, and spatial tension between bodies convey the prisoners' inner lives.
-Echoes of Sergei Parajanov’s The Color of Pomegranates are visible in the film’s structural and visual approach, where symbolic composition replaces linear storytelling.
+Movement within the film is partially choreographed, emerging from visual and conceptual practices such as Tomaso Binga’s word alphabet.
+References to Sergei Parajanov’s The Color of Pomegranates are drawn on in the film’s structural and visual approach, where symbolic composition replaces linear storytelling.

 Previous